siddiqur-54/task_documentations/Normalization and ACID Properties/Normalization and ACID Properties_README.md

 ## Closure of Attributes

-The closure of a set of attributes `X`, denoted `X`^+^, is the set of attributes that can be functionally determined by `X`.
+The closure of a set of attributes `X`, denoted `X`<sup>+</sup>, is the set of attributes that can be functionally determined by `X`.
 It is computed using the given functional dependencies.

 ### Steps to Compute Closure